The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 The company filed a motion for summary judgment, arguing that Congress “anticipated situations” where employees would be entitled to FMLA leave prior to the birth, but Tanner didn’t qualify for any of them.

-First things first: The court needed to clarify what the FMLA actually says.
+First things first: Let’s look at what the FMLA text actually says.

 As you well know, the FMLA entitles employees to leave: 1) for the birth of a child, and 2) for bonding time with the child “during the 12-month period beginning on the date of birth.”